Nielcnops97/MealPlanner/README.md

 ## Getting Started

 Simple and easy!
-You'll be MealPlanner-ing in two quick steps:
+You'll be MealPlanner-ing in a few easy steps:

 1. In your terminal type:  bundle install
+2. Now type: rake db:migrate
+3. Now type: rake db:seed
 2. You're done!
-Now type: ruby runner.rb -- to start MealPlanning!
+Now just run the app by typing: ruby runner.rb -- to start MealPlanning!

 ## Contact